|

 Milan, the Spanish territories on the Tuscan coast, the Spanish

-Netherlands, and some parts of the French Netherlands, are given to
+Netherlands, and some parts of the French Netherlands, were given to

 Austria.

-Hudson Bay region to Britain, i.e. Hudson's Bay and Straits, the
+Hudson Bay region to Britain, i.e. Hudson's Bay and Straits, as well

 Island of St. Christopher, and Nova Scotia.